Industry

 Designed the full product experience across Overview, Inventory, Product Detail, Plan, and Reports

-Established the visual language and design system, including typography, color, and interaction patterns to support a calm, decision-first experience
+Established the visual language and design system to support a calm, decision-first experience

 How might we help small business operators make confident buying and stocking decisions without requiring finance expertise, spreadsheets, or heavy ERP tools?